 The Cost of Installing Geothermal Heating and Cooling in Your Home

 Direct Exchange Geothermal heating and cooling systems are a great investment for homeowners who are looking to reduce their energy bills, increase their home’s energy efficiency, and reduce their carbon footprint.
 However, many homeowners are concerned about the cost of installing a geothermal system.
-In this blog, we will discuss the cost of installing geothermal heating and cooling in your home and what factors can affect the cost.
+In this article, we will discuss the cost of installing geothermal heating and cooling in your home and what factors can affect the cost.

 However, it’s important to remember that the cost of a geothermal system is an investment in your home’s energy efficiency and can result in significant savings on your energy bills each month.
 Homeowners can save up to 70% on their heating and cooling bills by switching to a geothermal system.